YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that region rrrr has current state ssss (ASYNCIO enabled) and therefore cannot change to assume change cccc (enable ASYNCIO).

-Action: Address the blocking state - ASYNCIO by disabling it, by completing an upgrade before repeating the MUPIP command that produced this error.
+Action: Address the blocking state: ASYNCIO by disabling it, or by completing an upgrade before repeating the MUPIP command that produced this error.

 -------------
 AUTODBCREFAIL